Want to find love in a foreign country?

 Flirting culture in the United States is mainly focused on gentle compliments, with a tone of confidence to hint at what you mean.
 There is a difference between how people see “you’re so hot!” and “you have a lovely smile, did you know that?”
 Subtlety and confidence, remember that.

-There are also social rule about the space between you and other people.
+There are also social rules about the space between you and other people.
 A common term used in English is comfort zone or space bubble.
 Just image the area that’s around a person.
 These phrases refer to the space that is close to them, where they do not want other people to be.
 That is personal space.

 While people have comfort zones of different sizes, in western cultures it is usually a very large size for most people.
 However, when someone starts to get closer to you, that usually means that they like you and they are trying to flirt with you.
 But if you go too close, you may seem creepy.